 MARINE SCIENCE (1 credit)

 Prerequisite: Students enrolling must have completed Earth Science and Living Environment.

 Course Description: This course will cover two main subcategories of marine science; oceanography and marine biology.
 The first semester will focus on oceanography by having students investigate topics about our oceans and local aquatic ecosystems.
 Students will study the interaction of the earth's ocean with the environment, with a focus on the physical environment in which marine organisms exist.
 The second semester will encompass marine biology focusing on marine life in various aquatic ecosystems.
 Students will seek to increase an understanding of the ecological significance and evolutionary relationships of marine organisms.
 The class will include both case studies and fieldwork.
 This is a full year course.

-AP CHEMISTRY (1 credit)

-Prerequisites: Successful completion of HS Chemistry and Algebra II.

-Course Description: AP Chemistry provides students with a college-level foundation to support future advanced coursework in chemistry.
-Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions. kinetics, thermodynamics, and eauilibrium.
-LABORATORY REQUIREMENT: This course requires that 25 percent of the instructional time provides students with opportunities to engage in laboratory investigations.
-This includes a minimum of 16 hands-on labs, at least six of which are inquiry based.
-If a student earns a 3, 4, or 5 on the AP Exam, they may earn up to 3 college credits.
-There is no charge for the AP exam.
-This is a full year course.

-WORLD LANGUAGE SPANISH

-SPANISH I (1 credit)
+ROBOTICS AND PROGRAMMING (1 credit)

-Prerequisite: None.
+Prerequisites: None.